-Helen Wilson-Roe is a black/dual heritage, working class, self-taught artist from Bristol.
-Her principal medium is figurative painting (in oils).
+Helen Wilson-Roe is a black artist from Bristol.
+Her principal medium is figurative painting (in oils) and filmmaker.

 Helen’s work addresses social and cultural issues.
-She demonstrates an integrity and social-political awareness.
+She demonstrates integrity and social-political awareness.

 Helen’s aim in the exhibition was to explore reconciliation and education in areas of conflict and division.
-Using the experience of the Rwandan nation seeking to heal itself and reconcile internal divisions after genocide, Making Sense: A Rwandan Story is a stimulus for debate and learning – enabling exhibition visitors, both young and old, to explore various perspectives on conflict resolution and peace building.
+Using the experience of the Rwandan nation seeking to heal itself and reconcile internal divisions after the genocide, Making Sense: A Rwandan Story is a stimulus for debate and learning – enabling exhibition visitors, both young and old, to explore various perspectives on conflict resolution and peacebuilding.

-Helen’s work in progress Our True Legacy includes paintings such as Blink Once for Yes and Twice for No are powerful provocative studies of seemingly ordinary people who have had an extraordinary impact on their community.
+Helen’s work in progress Our True Legacy includes paintings such as Blink Once for Yes and Twice for No is important, provocative studies of seemingly ordinary people who have had an extraordinary impact on their community.
 The individuals Helen chose to paint have shown tremendous strength, dignity and courage.
-They have quietly drawn attention to important causes, or helped others within their community to achieve their true potential against all odds.
+They have quietly drawn attention to important causes or helped others within their community to achieve their true potential.

 Helen's work, therefore, highlights the people within our communities who are raising awareness of the deep issues such as racism, ethnic profiling and the criminalising of innocent black men and children.